We are pleased to offer written tours of Irving House in the following languages:

 The Irving House script is translated by our wonderful volunteers.
 Please refer to the volunteer section of our website If you are interested in volunteering your time and skills to translate the script into additional languages.

-Located in the heart of the Royal City, Irving House is one of the oldest community heritage sites in BC.
-Step back to the 1800s as you enter the colonial home of Captain William Irving, King of the Fraser River.
+Located in the heart of New Westminster, Irving House is one of the oldest community heritage sites in BC.
+Built in 1865, this Gothic Revival style colonial home belonged to Captain William Irving and family descendants.

 Over 140 years of memories live within Irving House "…the handsomest, the best and most home-like house of which British Columbia can yet boast..." was how Irving House was described in the British Columbian newspaper in April 1865.